DaveSimoes/Torne-se-BackEnd/README.md

 [Ir para o índice](#Índice)

-## Como posso Contribuir ? / How can I Contribute?
+## How can I Contribute? / Como posso contribuir ?

   Follow the [contribution guidelines for contributing](CONTRIBUTING.md) to the project. </br>